usatya99/Edyst-Codevita-2020-Solutions/README.md

-# Edyst_Codevita_2020_Practice_Solutions
+# Edyst Codevita 2020 Practice Solutions
-All the solutions of a EDYST platform codevita 2020 ...!
+# All the Solutions of a EDYST codevita 2020 ...!
+# PYTHON LANGUAGE